Phase Diversity Electro-optic Sampling: A new approach to single-shot terahertz waveform recording: Results

-In order to test the \DEOS method experimentally, we first constructed the setup displayed in Figure~\ref{fig:TDS}a.
+In order to test the {\DEOS} method experimentally, we first constructed the setup displayed in Figure~\ref{fig:TDS}a.
 Terahertz pulses are produced by optical rectification of 800~nm millijoule-range laser pulses in a Zinc Telluride (ZnTe) crystal.
 These terahertz pulses are then analyzed by an EO sampling setup based on our design.

-For test puposes, we also designed the setup so that it is possible to skip or operate the grating stetcher, without changing the setup alignment.
-We can thus analyze the terahertz pulses using either single-shot EO sampling (i.e., using chirped pulses), or using "traditional" EO sampling by scanning the delay between the femtosecond laser pulses and the terahertz signal.
-We will thus test our strategy by comparing the DEOS results to the corresponding scanned EO signals.
+For test purposes, we also designed the setup so that it is possible to skip or operate the grating stretcher, without changing the setup alignment.
+We can thus analyze the terahertz pulses using either single-shot "realtime" EO sampling (i.e., using chirped pulses), or using the traditional "equivalent-time" EO sampling by scanning the delay between the femtosecond laser pulses and the terahertz signal.
+We will thus test our single-shot method by comparing the {\DEOS} results to the corresponding scanned EO signals.

 A typical result is presented in Figure~\ref{fig:TDS}e, using a time window of 20~ps.
 The reconstructed EO signal and the reference EO signal (i.e., obtained using scanned electro-optic sampling) are found to be extremely similar in shape.
 The reconstruction is even able to reproduce fine details, as the small oscillations between 5 and 20~ps which are due to the water vapor absorption in air (free-induction decay), and multiple reflections on the Silicon plate.
 For comparison, the EO signal shapes $Y_{1,2}$ before reconstruction (i.e., corresponding to the previous state-of-art) are very different from the input, as can be seen in Figure~\ref{fig:TDS}c,d.